 I actually like this frozen meal -- occasionally.
-While the turkey has the texture of baloney, and the stuffing amount is miniscule, and if you close your eyes, you would think you are having the real deal, as all the flavors are there.
+While the turkey has the texture of baloney and the stuffing amount is minuscule, and if you close your eyes, you would think you are having the real deal, as all the flavors are there.

 There is an ample amount of gravy to swab about the mashed potatoes, and the green peas are firm and tasty.
 The gravy has a deep turkey broth flavor, although, it overpowers and drowns the stuffing.

 The real weakness is the powdery instant potatoes.
 They dissolve once the gravy is mixed in.
 I don't know why the Banquet food scientists haven't figured out how to do it right -- after all these decades of frozen entree development.
 Their potato formula needs bulking up.
 And, a touch of butter (flavoring) wouldn't hurt.